apacheignite/documentation/drivers/odbc-driver.md

     "4-1": "Yes",
     "5-0": "Use the data-at-execution dialog, involving calls to SQLParamData and SQLPutData", "5-1": "No",
-    "5-2": "Cannot be impemented: Ignite does not currently support statement preparing.
-But as it mainly used for INSERT and UPDATE queries, there is not much sense in implementing anyway.", "6-0": "Manage cursors and cursor names, by calling SQLCloseCursor, SQLGetCursorName, and SQLSetCursorName.", "6-1": "Partially",
+    "5-2": "Mainly used for INSERT and UPDATE queries, which are not supported by Apache Ignite.", "6-0": "Manage cursors and cursor names, by calling SQLCloseCursor, SQLGetCursorName, and SQLSetCursorName.", "6-1": "Partially",
     "6-2": "SQLCloseCursor is implemented.
 Named cursors are not supported by Apache Ignite.",